Dorset Police: Air Operations Unit

+Since 2014, air support has been provided by National Police Air Service (NPAS).
+Its nearest helicopter is based at Bournemouth Airport and also supports nearby police forces.

 Criminal Investigation Department

 Criminal Investigation Department (CID) provides advice to all policing units on crime-related matters and maintaining a corporate approach to reducing crime, as well as providing specialist and investigative roles.
 CID is split into numerous sub-departments, which include: Child Protect Investigation, Intelligence Directorate, Scientific Support.